April 1, 2023

 The second type of rate change occurs annually and reflects the overall costs to run a safe and reliable natural gas distribution system.
 This may include a change in the delivery or storage rates, or the customer charge, depending on your location.

-In addition, as part of the federal government's carbon pollution pricing program, a carbon charge applies to fossil fuels sold in Ontario, including natural gas.
+In addition, as part of the federal government's carbon pricing program, a carbon charge applies to fossil fuels sold in Ontario, including natural gas.
 The federal carbon charge increases annually each April.

 All rate changes are approved by the Ontario Energy Board.